DavidGathimbaM/Energy-Access-and-Electrification-planning-in-Kenya/README.md

 To address the challenges posed by Kenya’s growing population, rising unemployment, and high rates of rural-to-urban migration, the government must implement strategic, long-term economic interventions.

 Prioritizing rural electrification and expanding energy access will stimulate local investments, promote the growth of small and medium-sized enterprises (SMEs), and enhance agricultural productivity through the adoption of advanced technologies.
-Most critically, fostering job creation within rural areas will drive sustained economic growth, increase household income, and build resilience within rural economie### s.
+Most critically, fostering job creation within rural areas will drive sustained economic growth, increase household income, and build resilience within rural economies.

 ### Objective